 The USFSM Student Showcase for Projects, Research, and Innovation is an opportunity for USFSM students to present academic work, learn from peers, and network with USFSM Faculty members.
-Academic projects, research experiments, innovative ideas, or visual/performing arts (music, drama, dance) from any USFSM college (CLASS, CSM, COB, CHTL) will be eligible for submission.
+Academic projects, research experiments, innovative ideas, or visual/performing arts (music, drama, dance) from any USFSM college (CLASS, CSM, COB, CHTL) are eligible for consideration.
 Graduate and undergraduate students from all USFSM Colleges are encouraged to submit an abstract describing their research results or art project.
 The submission of team projects is welcomed.

-- Friday, February 9, 2018: Last day to notify the showcase coordinator, Dr. Kim Badanich (email@example.com), of their intent to submit an abstract.
+- First Week of February 2020: Last day to notify the showcase committee (email@example.com) of intent to submit an abstract.

-- Friday, March 9, 2018: Students notified of acceptance, presentation type, and presentation time.
+- First Week of March 2020: Students notified of acceptance, presentation type, and presentation time by this date.

-- USF Tampa and USF St. Petersburg, and Mote Marine students may participate if they have USFSM Faculty sponsor their work; these students will be judged in a separate category, “Affiliate Institutions,” and can only be eligible for merit awards.
+USF Tampa, USF St. Petersburg, and Mote Marine students may participate if they have USFSM Faculty sponsor their work; these students will be judged in a separate category, “Affiliate Institutions,” and can only be eligible for merit awards.

 Submit Your Work

 All submissions require a 250-word abstract.
 A panel of faculty reviewers will evaluate submissions based on the project’s significance within its academic discipline.
-Examples of Rubrics for Judging can be found here.
+Examples of judging rubrics can be found on the "Submissions and Guidelines" page.
 Based on these reviews, the panel will select and invite students to present their work as a poster or oral presentation.